ampleforth/ampl-balancer/crp/README.md

 ConfigurableRightsPool.sol - Main Configurable Rights Pool contract.
 - Should it have a getController function?
+- Is INIT_POOL_SUPPLY correct?
+- Should _rights be public so people know what settings are?

 ## Getting Started - Local Testing